hov1417/picotcpls/README.md

 making more entropy for fingerprinting, avoiding the client-side handshake to look different depending on the number of encrypted addresses advertized.

-If these functions nare called after the handshake, then the application can either call `tcpls_send_addresses` to send addresses right away or wait the next exchange of application-level data, in which new addresses will be also included.
+If these functions are called after the handshake, then the application can either call `tcpls_send_transport_opt` to send addresses right away or wait the next exchange of application-level data, in which new addresses will be also included.